darktable-org/dtdocs/content/module-reference/processing-modules/contrast-texture.md

 : Controls the scale of local contrast being affected.
 Higher values target finer detail; lower values shift the effect towards coarser, larger-scale contrasts.

 adjust edge protection
 : Controls how sensitively the underlying filter reacts to high-contrast edges.
 Lower values make for stronger local contrast around high-contrast edges at the risk of developing halos.
 Higher values allow for smoother transitions.
+The scale affected by this setting is determined by _detail level_.

 filter iterations
 : The number of passes of the guided filter to run.
 Increasing this further diffuses the filter's edges, which can help avoid artifacts, at the cost of processing speed.